bandirevanth/mastering-ai/README.md

 8. **Perception**

-* It is the process of aquiring, interpreting, selecting, and organizing sensory information.
+* It is the process of acquiring, interpreting, selecting, and organising sensory information.
 * Perception presumes **sensing**.
 In humans, perception is aided by sensory organs.
-In the domain of AI, perception mechanism puts the data aquired by the sensors together in a meaningful manner.
+In the domain of AI, the perception mechanism puts the data acquired by the sensors together in a meaningful manner.

 9. **Linguistic Intelligence**

 * It is one's ability to use, comprehend, speak, and write the verbal and written language.
 It is important in interpersonal communication.

 ## What's Involved in AI
 Artificial intelligence is a vast area of study.
-This field of study helps in finding solutions to real world problems.
+This field of study helps in finding solutions to real-world problems.
 Let us now see the different fields of study within AI:

 1. **Machine Learning**

 * It is one of the most popular fields of AI.
-The basic concept of this field is to make the machine learning from data as the human beings can learn from his/her experience.
-It contains learning models on the basis of which the predictions can be made on unknown data.
+The basic concept of this field is to make inferences from data, as human beings can learn from his/her experience.
+It contains learning models on the basis of which the predictions can be made on known/unknown data.

 2. **Logic**

-* It is another important field of study in which mathematical logic is used to execute the computer programs.
+* It is another important field of study in which mathematical logic is used to execute computer programs.
 It contains rules and facts to perform pattern matching, semantic analysis, etc.

 3. **Searching**

-* This field of study is basically used in games like chess, tic-tac-toe.
+* This field of study is used in games like chess, tic-tac-toe.
 Search algorithms give the optimal solution after searching the whole search space.

 4. **Artificial neural networks**

-* This is a network of efficient computing systems the central theme of which is borrowed from the analogy of biological neural networks.
+* This is a network of efficient computing systems, the central theme of which is borrowed from the analogy of biological neural networks.
 ANN can be used in robotics, speech recognition, speech processing, etc.

 5. **Genetic Algorithm**

 * Genetic algorithms help in solving problems with the assistance of more than one program.
-The result would be besed on selectinmg the fittest.
+The result would be based on selecting the fittest.

 6. **Knowledge Representation**

-* It is the field of study with the help of which we can represent the facts in a way the machine that is undestandable to the machine.
-The more efficiently knowledge is represented, the more system would be intelligent.
+* It is the field of study with the help of which we can represent the facts in a way the machine that is understandable to the machine.
+The more efficiently knowledge is represented, the more system would be.

 ## Application of AI
 In this section, we will see  the different fields supported by AI.

 1. **Gaming**

-* AI plays crucial role in strategic games such as chess, poker, tic-tac-toe, etc., where machine can think of large number of possibile positions based on heuristic knowledge.
+* AI plays a crucial role in strategic games such as chess, poker, tic-tac-toe, etc., where machines can think of a large number of possible positions based on heuristic knowledge.

 2. **Natural Language Processing**

-* It is possible to interact with the computer that understand natural language spoken by humans.
+* It is possible to interact with a computer that understands natural language spoken by humans.

 3. **Expert Systems**

-* There are some appluications which integrate machine, software, and special information to impact reasoning and advising.
+* Some applications integrate machine, software, and special information to impact reasoning and advising.
 They provide explanation and advice to the users.

 4. **Vision Systems**

-* Thease systems understand, interpret, and comprehend visual input on the computer.
+* These systems understand, interpret, and comprehend visual input on the computer.
 For example:
-    * A spying aeroplane takes photohraphs, which are used to figure out spatial information or map of the areas.
+    * A spying aeroplane takes photographs, which are used to figure out spatial information or a map of the areas.
-    * Doctors use clinical expert system to diagnose the patient.
+    * Doctors use a clinical expert system to diagnose the patient.
-    * Police use computer software that can recognize the face of criminal with the stored portrait made by forensic artist.
+    * Police use computer software that can recognise the face of a criminal with the stored portrait made by a forensic artist.

 5. **Speech Recognition**

-* Some intelligent systems are capable of hearing and comprehending thelanguage in terms of sentences and their meanings while a human talks to it.
-It can handle different accents, slang words, noise in the background, change in human's noise due to cold, etc.
+* Some intelligent systems are capable of hearing and comprehending the language in terms of sentences and their meanings while a human talks to it.
+It can handle different accents, slang words, noise in the background, changes in human noise due to cold, etc.

 6. **Handwriting Recognition**

 * The handwriting recognition software reads the text written on paper by a pen or on screen by a stylus.
-It can recognize the shapes of the letters and convert it into editable text.
+It can recognise the shapes of the letters and convert them into editable text.

 7. **Intelligent Robots**

-* Robots are able to perform the tasks given by a human.
-They have sensors to detect physical data from the real world such as light, heat, temperature, movement, sound, bump, and presure.
-They have efficient processors, multiple sensors and huge memory, to exhibit intelligence.
-In addition, they are capable of learning from their mistakes and the can adapt to the new environment.
+* Robots can perform the tasks given by a human.
+They have sensors to detect physical data from the real world such as light, heat, temperature, movement, sound, bump, and pressure.
+They have efficient processors, multiple sensors and huge memory to exhibit intelligence.
+In addition, they are capable of learning from their mistakes and can adapt to the new environment.

-## Cognitive Modeling: Simulating Human Thinking Procedure
+## Cognitive Modelling: Simulating Human Thinking Procedure
-Cognitive modeling is basically the field of study within computer science that edals with the study and simulating the thinking process of human beings.
-The main task of AI is to make machine think like human.
-The most important feature of human thinking process is problem solving.
-That is why more or less cognitive modeling tries to undestand how humans can solve the problems.
-After that this model can be used for various AI applications such as machine learning, robotics, natural language processing, etc. Following is the diagram of different thinking levels of human brain:
+Cognitive modelling is basically the field of study within computer science that deals with the study and simulation the thinking process of human beings.
+The main task of AI is to make machines think like humans.
+The most important feature of the human thinking process is problem solving.
+That is why more or less cognitive modelling tries to understand how humans can solve the problems.
+After that, this model can be used for various AI applications such as machine learning, robotics, natural language processing, etc. The following is the diagram of the different thinking levels of the human brain:

 ![02 Brain](https://user-images.githubusercontent.com/124214430/222725005-3b196c64-c3db-45b0-9744-5579ac279b21.png)